 So, for a long time, I was not aware that being the only woman was actually tiresome.
 The first time I heard of a woman-event, I was a bit surprised and curious (Am I not just another mathematician?)
 The event was so specifically targeted that I felt I HAD to apply: “Young women in discrete mathematics”.
 When I told the name to my boyfriend he jokingly said: “Wow, that’s specific, will there be anybody else?”.
 That’s also what I thought.
 But still, there were, something like 100 people.
 The conference hall was filled with young women in discrete mathematics, just like me, women I was not even aware existed before.
 It was weird, for once, to not be the exception, it was nice, and somehow I could rest.
 As if, all this time, I had to constantly justify me being here, to constantly prove I had deserved it, I had to play this role of being the only woman.
 There were things I could discuss there that I would not have discussed with my male colleagues (no matter how nice they were), I could actually become aware of my own experience by recognizing it in other people’s stories.

 The second event that opened my consciousness was not a woman event.
 It was one year later when I first attended PyCon.
 It was also the biggest event I had ever been to and the first time I was attending a non-academic conference.
-Because it was about a programming language, I was excepting a bunch of nerd guys and no woman.
+Because it was about a programming language, I was expecting a bunch of nerd guys and no woman.
 Why?
 Because that’s what I knew!
 I had been part of the SageMath community since the beginning of my thesis.
 This is how I got into python, how I discovered open-source development and philosophy, versionning control (well, that’s not true, I knew svn from my time in Ireland but Sage taught me mercurial and git).
 Anyway, that had been a new world for me, and it was a world I loved.
 I had been welcomed and valued in the Sage community and I believe my implication in Sage had (and still has) a lot to do with my success in research and in my career.
 But, there were no women.

 What was already quite noticeable in the math world was event more blatant in the math-dev world.
 As I said, there are not many women mathematicians (still a few) but when you intersect that with programming and open source development, you find almost no woman at all.
 At the end of my thesis, I think I knew only one other woman in my field that was heavily involved in Sage.
 The sage-devel mailing list is almost 100% men contribution (I think more than 99%).
 Whenever I attended a Sage workshop, especially if it was development-focused as opposed to discovering-sage-focused, it often happened that I was the only woman.
-So when I attended PyCon, I was excepting the same thing.
+So when I attended PyCon, I was expecting the same thing.

 And what a surprise!
 There were so many women!
 I don’t know what was the ratio among participants, what I know is that 30% of the talk were given by women.
 This was a result of a very active policy of empowering women and encouraging women speakers.
 30% was still not 50% but it was way more than I was used to.
 And this diversity of speakers was reflected among participants.
 I could meet many different women from different backgrounds with a common interest in python and coding.
 Meeting tech savvy women was a new thing for me.
 This was like seeing some old friends and realizing that you had missed them all this time.
 The other new thing was that the diversity issue in tech was actually addressed, people talked about it (and not only women).
 In my field, I had always felt like nobody even noticed or, if they did, they did not think anything could be done.
 I was surprised to see so many talks about the python / open source community, and diversity, and all.
 There were women activist groups, and among them the PyLadies for which I am now running the Paris chapter.

-Not long after I attended PyCon, I got my permanent position in Paris-Sud where I have been since.
+Not long after I attended PyCon, I got my permanent position in Paris-Sud where I have been ever since.
 My work load was heavy, teaching and research kept me very busy.
 But the idea of feminism and activism was always in the back of my head.
 I did not have the time to organize anything but kept following the groups and women I had met at PyCon.
 So when @Patjouk started PyLadies Paris, I was among the first to join the meetup.
 One year later, she decided to move to Berlin and very naturally, the task of keeping PyLadies Paris up felt on Anna Livia and myself.
 I still did not have much time, but this was a cause I was willing to give some time for.
 We run the Coding cafe every week: we just meet and code and talk together.

 I am still often the only woman.
 I am the Paris-sud lead of the European project OpenDreamKit: among 53 participants, we are three women and I’m not even sure I met the other two.
 But I am not always so quite alone.
 By meeting the PyLadies every week, I get a bowl of fresh air, of nice chat, and some motivation to keep learning and to keep fighting.
 Recently, I organized WomenInSage and it was one of the most rewarding experiences I ever had.
 Even when you get a PhD, even when you get a permanent position, there are still many barriers for women in tech and science.
 We have to keep fighting all the time, and for this, we do need energy and support and I get that from the PyLadies coding cafe, from the WomenInSage, from whenever I am not the only woman anymore.